jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 }
 ```

 The worker will execute the command with the `exec.CommandContext` function to create a stoppable process.
 At this point the job has a status of `running`.
+While it is running, the worker will periodically check any partially finished job outputs and write that to the output field.
 After, a `job` instance is processed by a worker, the worker will lock the `job` set the `status` and `output` to the appropriate values.

 The `Stop` method takes in a `job` id, references the `job` pointer and call its cancel function to stop the job.
 A stopped job will not have an output and its status will be set to `stopped`.
 The `cancel` method will be initialized like this: